libdebug/libdebug/CONTRIBUTING.md

 Fedora: `sudo dnf install -y python3 python3-devel kernel-devel g++ binutils-devel libdwarf-devel`<br>
 Arch Linux: `sudo pacman -S python libelf libdwarf gcc make debuginfod`<br>
 1. Create a new branch: `git checkout -b my-branch-name`
+1. Install the build system requirements: `pip install scikit_build_core`
-1. Install your package in editable mode: `pip install -e /path/to/your/local/repo`
+1. Install libdebug in editable mode: `pip install --no-build-isolation -Ceditable.rebuild=true -ve .`
 1. Make your change, add tests, and make sure the tests still pass.
-Remember, if you change any .c files, you will need to run the command at the previous point **again**.
+If you change any .cpp files, they will be automatically recompiled at runtime.
 1. Push to your fork and [submit a pull request][pr].
 1. Pat your self on the back and wait for your pull request to be reviewed and merged.